The Insurance and Reinsurance Law Review: France

-Generally speaking, there is no duty on the insured to mitigate damage (except in marine insurance); nevertheless, the courts have occasionally found this duty on the basis of a breach of contract.36 Legal commentators have, however, remained rather cautious on this point, as the duty has neither been clearly defined nor confirmed by further court decisions.
-However, the project for the reform of tort law (which has not yet been adopted), inter alia, envisages, in its Article 1263, imposing this obligation in matters other than bodily injury.37
+There is no duty on the insured to mitigate damage (except in marine insurance); nevertheless, the courts have occasionally found this duty on the basis of a breach of contract.30 Legal commentators have, however, remained rather cautious on this point, as the duty has been neither clearly defined nor confirmed by further court decisions.
+However, a draft reform of tort law (which has not yet been adopted) contemplates creating such a duty.31

-Finally, where the policy so provides in very clear print, fraudulent overstatement of losses can result in forfeiture of coverage, even if the overstatement caused no prejudice to the insurer.
+Finally, where the policy so provides in very clear print, fraudulent overstatement of losses can result in forfeiture of coverage.

 The liability insurer cannot set-off the unpaid premiums upon the indemnity it may be obligated to pay to the third-party victim.36 However, if premiums remain unpaid, insurers can, within certain parameters, demand their payment from the insured and suspend the policy in case of non-compliance.37

 However, the insurer has a right to assert set-off, including in an insolvency context, but only if the right is asserted before the judgment opening insolvency proceedings, and under certain conditions.
 Accordingly, an insurer can set-off premiums owed to it by a policyholder against insurance proceeds owed by it to the policyholder.

 For annual policies, the policy limit is automatically reinstated in full on the first day of the next year of insurance.
 Moreover, the insured or policyholder can request reinstatement of mandatory coverage.
 If the policy limit has not been exhausted, the remaining portion is not carried over to the next year.